 Every perceptibly progressive and strikingly increasing amelioration during treatment is a condition which, as long as it lasts, completely precludes every repetition of the administration of any medicine whatsoever, because all the good the medicine taken continues to effect is now hastening towards its completion.

 [A striking improvement precludes further dosing!
 Stop dosing!
 Wait!
-The improvement continues.
-If a patient has made noticeable improvement after a dose of a remedy, stop giving it!
-The remedy continues to work on its own.
-Needless to say, if the case stalls, the improvement stops or relapses, give another dose.]
+The improvement continues, you don’t need to keep dosing.
+If a patient has made noticeable improvement after a dose of a remedy, stop giving it for as long as the improvement holds!
+The remedy continues to work on its own.]

 This is not infrequently the case in acute diseases